Interview with Pocket Watch Collector Silke N.

 While most vintage watch collectors focus on wristwatches, occasionally we also encounter people, whose passion for watches revolves around an even earlier era – the heyday of pocket watches.
 This is the very first time that we have an opportunity to interview a pocket watch collector on WahaWatches.

-What really started your passion for watches, and for pocket watches in particular?
+What started your passion for watches, and pocket watches in particular?

 My first interest in pocket watches started in the 1980s.
 The retro style was hip, I was young, and I like to stand out.
 I couldn’t wear a wristwatch at work, and therefore two aspects brought me to buy a working, original “old” pocket watch.
 It was a simple Molnija with the 3602 movement, but I got used to wearing a pocket watch, and I loved it.

 Many years later I met my friend, and one of his hobbies was to collect vintage wristwatches based on their technical aspects.
 Together we visited watch fairs, and I helped to search within the net.
 I always digress to the pocket watches.
 I find it much more exciting and beautiful.

 One day, I spontaneously bought a pocket watch on a watch market in Hamburg.
 I wanted to learn more and so I registered at a pocket watch forum.
 Then I wanted another one, and my obsession began.
 Now it’s been more than 10 years, and the fascination grows with the knowledge.